Mel Stuart: Awards

 He was awarded an Emmy award, an Academy Award nomination, a Peabody, and numerous other awards.
 Stuart also served as president of the International Documentary Association for two years.

 Personal life

 Stuart was born to Edgar and Cecille Solomon, graduated from New York University in 1949, and worked for an advertising company.
 Stuart married his first wife Harriet Rosalind Dolin on August 12, 1956.
 They had three children: Madeline, Peter, and Andrew.
 Madeline and Peter made appearances in Willy Wonka & the Chocolate Factory though only Peter was credited.
 Stuart and Dolin divorced in 1979.
 He married his second wife Roberta Silberman in 1985, and they stayed together until her death in 2011.

 Death

-On August 9, 2012, Stuart died at the age of 83 after suffering melanoma cancer at his home in Los Angeles, California.
-In addition to his three children from his first marriage, Andrew, Madeleine, and Peter, Stuart was also survived by two grandchildren, Maximilian Stuart and Eleanor Stuart.
+On August 9, 2012, Stuart died at the age of 83 after suffering from skin cancer at his home in Los Angeles, California.
+In addition to his three children from his first marriage, Andrew, Madeline, and Peter, Stuart was also survived by two grandchildren, Maximilian Stuart and Eleanor Stuart.